Nan sheng nü sheng xiang qian chong: Kids' Edition: "加油好baby" (Chinese)

-Format and Settings
+Format and settings

-The contestants are families whose child is between 8 months to one year and a half.
+The contestants are families whose child is between 8 and 18 months.

-The child must climb over the 12-meter long track in one minute and a half.
+The child must climb over the 12-meter long track in 90 seconds.
 He or she should get over the temptation zones, climb uphill and go over the obstacle.
 Failure to do these jobs in the allowed time, the father should stand in the "Punishment Zone" and be hit into the pool by the "Whale" at the end of the punishment zone.

 Standing is prohibited in this game.

 Prizes

-Completing the temptation zone, the contestant will win a cooker worth CN¥ 800(US$132, € 97.5, £ 80.3); finishing the uphill zone, an electric bicycle worth CN¥ 2,000(US$330, € 244, £ 201) instead; crossing the finish line, the ultimate prize is an air conditioning worth CN¥ 3,500(US$581, € 427, £ 351).
+Completing the temptation zone, the contestant will win a cooker worth CN¥ 800; finishing the uphill zone, an electric bicycle worth CN¥ 2,000 instead; crossing the finish line, the ultimate prize is an air conditioner worth CN¥ 3,500.